seedvault-app/seedvault/README.md

 ## Third-party tools

+> **⚠ WARNING**: the Seedvault developers make no guarantees about external software projects.
+> Please be aware that disclosing your secret recovery key to other software has security risks.

 The [Seedvault backup parser](https://github.com/tlambertz/seedvault_backup_parser) allows you to decrypt and inspect your backups.
 It can also re-encrypt them.